-• File System Connector Reference

-The File System Connector Reference describes the configuration parameters and actions that you can use with the File System Connector.

-Connector Framework Server Administration Guide
+- File System Connector Reference The File System Connector Reference describes the configuration parameters and actions that you can use with the File System Connector. - Connector Framework Server Administration Guide

 Connector Framework Server (CFS) processes documents that are retrieved by connectors.
-CFS then indexes the documents into IDOL Server, Haven OnDemand, or Vertica.
+CFS then indexes the documents into an IDOL index.
 The Connector Framework Server Administration Guide describes how to configure and use CFS.